 The most important thing do to when you have a suspicious mole on your body is to take action.
 This may mean seeing a doctor right away to have the mole examined and possibly tested for cancerous cells.
 The doctor may determine that the mole is cancerous, or the mole may be considered one that can easily become cancer if left untreated.
 With this information, you and your trusted medical team can decide what to do next.

-If you are concerned about an unusual mole on your skin, call Real Cosmetic & Plastic Surgery in Moonee Ponds, Victoria.
+If you are concerned about an unusual mole on your skin, call Real Cosmetic and Plastic Surgery in Moonee Ponds, Victoria.
 We are a medical team dedicated to compassionately and effectively treating all of our patients.
 Mr Salemo can carefully address your concerns and talk to you about your options.
 Your health is one of the most important parts of our life, and you can trust your skin to a knowledgeable team with the experience to make the right calls.
 Let us help you today.